Provenance & building history

 Every surviving trace is gathered.
 Property registers, parish records, municipal archives, historic maps, trade directories, newspapers and architectural plans each preserve part of the story.

-Reconstruct the biography
+Assemble the biography

 Place it in history